 Here's an important principle.
-You do what you do because of what you value.
-Your values determine your choices.
-If you value popularity over righteousness, you'll laugh at the off-colored jokes in the lunchroom.
-If you value sports over Scripture, you'll choose the ballgame over the Bible study.
-If you value a comfortable lifestyle over a consecrated lifestyle, you'll always find a way to get the toys you want but always struggle to give your time and treasures away.
+We do what we do because of what we value.
+Our values determine our choices.
+If we value popularity over righteousness, we'll laugh at the off-colored jokes in the lunchroom.
+If we value sports over Scripture, we'll choose the ballgame over the Bible study.
+If we value a comfortable lifestyle over a consecrated lifestyle, we'll always find a way to get the things we want but always struggle to give our time and treasures away.